marhs/pfc/README.md

 ### An authenticated group key transfer protocol based on secret sharing ###

 [English]
-In this End-of-Degree proyect has been conducted a study and subsequent implementa- tion of a group key agreement protocol.
-These keys are generated and distributed by a KGC (key generation center) using sharing secrets tech- niques.
+In this End-of-Degree project has been conducted a study and subsequent implementation of a group key agreement protocol.
+These keys are generated and distributed by a KGC (key generation center) using sharing secrets techniques.
 A graphic interface has been implemented in order to visualize the messages exchanged in this protocol.

 ### Un protocolo de transferencia de clave en grupo basado en comparticion de secretos. ###